dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         connected or complete :term:`binary quadratic model` is one that has interactions between all of its variables.

+    Combinatorial optimization
+    Discrete optimization
+        The optimization of an :term:`objective function` defined over a set of discrete values such as Booleans.

     Composed sampler
         Samplers that apply pre- and/or post-processing to binary quadratic programs without changing the underlying :term:`sampler` implementation